Cornerstone exists because of Jesus. We'd love to show you how your story matters to him, and how his story matters for you.

 "For in him all the fullness of God was pleased to dwell, and through him to reconcile to himself all things, whether on earth or in heaven, making peace by the blood of his cross." –Colossians 1:19-20

-But we also recognize that there are unique components to being in Middle School and High School that require specific instruction and community.
+We also recognize that there are unique ways students in Middle School and High School benefit from time laerning together.
 Catalyst is the place where these students can learn, grow, and worship together with Middle School and High School students seeking to follow Christ.

 So many Christian youth programs go from activity to activity, rarely (if ever) allowing their students to slow down enough to think and explore what it means to grow into the richness of Christian maturity.
 Adding another set of church activities to their schedules only aggravates the situation, and does little to make the Gospel a reality in their lives.